allemanau/NUIT_tensorflow/README.md

 ### Objective of the workshop

-Learn enough to be dangerous about deep learning, and practice implementing basic models with TensorFlow 2.0.
+Learn enough about deep learning, Python, TensorFlow, and Keras to be dangerous, and practice implementing basic models with TensorFlow 2.0.

 ### Learning outcomes